Imagine your replicator database (default name is _replicator) has the two following documents that represent pull replications from servers A and B:

 Imagine now you add a replication document to the new replicator

-database named another_replicator_db
+database named another_replicator_db:

 From now own you have a single replication going on in your